dipsywong98/arena/readme.md

 ### Goal

-Win the baseline AI, survive long enough when battling with advanced AI, and flip table when necessary within the time limit.
+Win the baseline AI, survive long enough when battling with the advanced AI, and flip the table when necessary within the time limit.
-For each quoridor game, you have a total of 60s to think, every time you respond you will gain additional 2s to think.
+For each Quoridor game, you will start with 60s in your timer to think.
+Every time you respond you will gain an additional 2s to think.

-### Rule
+### Rules

-(copy paste from wiki)
+(Copy-pasted from wiki)

 Quoridor is played on a game board of 81 square spaces (9x9).
 Each player is represented by a pawn which begins at the center space of one edge of the board (in a two-player game, the pawns begin opposite each other).
 The objective is to be the first player to move their pawn to any space on the opposite side of the game board from which it begins.